Okay Karaoke

 "Okay Karaoke" is the second segment of the 24th episode of the second season of the American animated television series Big City Greens.
 "Okay Karaoke" originally aired in the United States on February 6, 2021, on Disney Channel.

 In the episode, the Greens and Remy Remington go out to Okay Karaoke to sing some songs, but Tilly Green struggles to decide what genre of music best expresses her.
-The episode contains five songs, which were released in a soundtrack album titled Big City Greens: Don’t Think, Just Sing!, ahead of the episode's premiere.